skimskimskim/ALICE-on-Contiki-NG/README.md

 ALICE supports both Contiki and Contiki-NG !
 In this version (Contiki-NG), ALICE runs even in the Cooja simulator.

-example code location: ./examples/6tisch/simple-node-ksh
+ALICE example code location: ./examples/6tisch/simple-node-ksh

-ALICE source code location: ./apps/alice/
+ALICE source code location: ./os/services/alice/

 # ALICE

 ALICE is an autonomous link-based TSCH cell scheduling solution.
 ALICE uses Contiki Orchestra code as its skeleton code.
 ALICE uses three slotframes (EB, broadcast/default and unicast) as Orchestra does.
 The main difference is unicast slotframe schedule which implements time-varying scheduling and link-based scheduling.

-ALICE source code location: ./apps/alice/ and ./core/net/mac/tsch/ ALICE example code location: ./examples/6tisch/simple-node-ksh
+ALICE source code location: ./os/services/alice/ and ./core/net/mac/tsch/

+ALICE example code location: ./examples/6tisch/simple-node-ksh

 When using this source code, please cite the following paper: